open/close all folders

 - In Dragon Strike a fight with a dracolich takes place above Dargaard Keep.

-- In Breath Of Fire III, shortly after Ryu matures into an adult, he and Garr face off against a zombie dragon.
-This fight is either really easy (if you have the Kyrie spell, which is a Guide Dang It to acquire through the Master system), or devastatingly tough (as your main healer in the battle, Ryu, is also your main damage dealer, and he can't do both).
+- In Breath of Fire III, shortly after Ryu matures into an adult, he and Garr face off against the Dragon Zombie, a skeleton dragon created by the clan's enmity towards Garr.
+This fight is either really easy (if you have the Kyrie spell, which is either a Guide Dang It! to acquire through the Master system, or naturally gained by Garr if sufficiently leveled-up), or devastatingly tough (as your main healer in the battle, Ryu, is also your main damage dealer, and he can't do both).

 - The underworld Bonus Level in Riviera: The Promised Land has the party fight Hades, who takes the form of a dragon zombie.
 Disappointingly, he's a Palette Swap of an earlier, optional mini-boss, though his attacks are much, much stronger.
 (That said, the Fanelia item will settle his hash quite nicely.)

-- Dark Souls has undead dragons as very strong, non-respawning enemy.
+- Undead dragons are very strong, non-respawning enemy.
 One perches off a ledge, seemingly dead until someone picks up items placed nearby.
 What is more unsettling is that a certain area is populated by nothing except the lower halves (read: only the leg part, no head, no torso, nothing) of said undead dragons.
 Whatever happened to the upper parts?
 Nobody knows.

 - There's another undead dragon in the Painted World, split into two halves.
 The upper half protects a bridge and vomits poison if you try to cross.